RedBandana/CVTemplate/README.md

 This is a responsive CV template created using the following technology stack: JavaScript (TypeScript, React, Next.js, Jest, Node.js), CSS, and HTML.
-You can view it at the following link:

 ## Getting Started